 From Ananda Aromatherapy, 100% pure true Melissa essential oil steam distilled from the leaves and tops of

-Melissa (Lemon Balm) grown in Serbia.
-This is a nice, bright, fresh, therapeutic Melissa.
+Melissa (Lemon Balm) organically grown in Germany.
+This is a nice, bright, fresh, very therapeutic Melissa.
 We use this oil ourselves in all aromatherapy applications ~ very highly recommended.

 What makes Ananda's oils different?
 Learn about our conscientious selection process here...

 essential oil (also known as Lemon Balm) has a great variety of possible effects.
 The word 'Melissa'

 is Greek for 'Honey Bee', Melissa having been planted near bee hives to produce the most delicious honey.

 Melissa oil is considered one of the most powerfully medicinal essential oils in all of aromatherapy, with a wonderfully pleasant sweet, herbaceous aroma.

 A great deal of oil sold as Melissa today is actually a blend of lemongrass and citronella oils - 'true'

 Melissa oil has its own unique aroma and properties.
 Melissa's high cost is a result

 of needing 3.5 to 7.5 tons of plant material to produce 1 pound of essential oil.
 The resulting oil from this

 sweet-smelling herb is a pale yellow liquid with a light, fresh lemony aroma.
 Melissa oil offered at exceptionally low prices is likely to be adulterated in some way, and will not have the medicinal